 Lack of proper supporting infrastructure means we cannot immediately (nor likely within the next 10 years) see a robust and full-scale hydrogen production sector, whether green or blue, and especially so if produced centrally.
 Making the most of existing infrastructure – namely the natural gas network – unlocks the potential for distributed hydrogen production that avoids storage and transportation challenges and simplifies carbon management into a circular economic asset.
 While this solution has its own challenges and limitations, it is an eminently feasible one with short-term applicability that can jumpstart hydrogen demand and provide flexible hydrogen solutions to commercial and industrial natural gas users.

 To achieve a true hydrogen economy, where hydrogen is leveraged in transportation, energy, chemical and industrial sectors, and more, a great level of investment will be called for.
 Before that investment is attractive to the private sector, demand must be demonstrated.
 Public policy and permitting reforms are integral to unlocking that demand and enabling the needed build outs.
-Innovative technology and leveraging existing infrastructure can help bring many of these needed elements into place today.
+Performance-oriented policy incentives rather than rigid prescriptive rules and finite lists of project types will speed up the development of even more solutions.
+In the end, innovative technology and leveraging existing infrastructure can help bring many of the needed elements into place today to realize and jumpstart hydrogen demand.

 Read our latest report, The Hydrogen Highway.